Gold Coast Titans: 2013–2014: Promising starts, mid-season fadeouts and salary cap breach

-In round 24, prop Luke Douglas would miss his first ever game since his debut in 2006, after being suspended as a result of the 2011 Cronulla-Sutherland Sharks supplements scandal.
+In round 24, prop Luke Douglas would miss his first-ever game since his debut in 2006, after being suspended as a result of the 2011 Cronulla-Sutherland Sharks supplements scandal.
 His record streak was halted at 215 consecutive games.

 From round 11 to round 20, David Taylor produced his best patch of form since joining the club.
 This included 5 tries in 6 games, and also earned him a recall into the Queensland State of Origin team for games 2 and 3 of the 2014 series.
 Halfback Albert Kelly also had a promising start to the season, scoring 5 tries in the opening 5 games, 4 of which were intercept tries.
 Foundation coach John Cartwright would coach his last game in round 22, after announcing he would be standing down from the role.
 Assistant coach Neil Henry will coach the club for the remaining 4 rounds.

 The Titans were able to end the difficult year on a high upsetting the Bulldogs who went on the play in the grand final at home 19–18.

-After an investigation by the NRL into the Titans and five other clubs (Brisbane Broncos, Manly-Warringah Sea Eagles, Newcastle Knights and Sydney Roosters), the Titans were fined AU$300,000.
+After an investigation by the NRL into the Titans and five other clubs (Brisbane Broncos, Manly-Warringah Sea Eagles, Newcastle Knights and Sydney Roosters), the Titans were fined $300,000.